alexivkin/Petove/README.md

 ## How to use it

 ### Prep the source system
-If your orignal system is Windows, make sure that AHCI drivers are enabled.
-Open regedit and set start to 0 under
+If your orignal system is Windows, make sure that AHCI drivers are installed and enabled, since VirtualBox requires them.
+Open regedit and set `start` to `0` under
 ````
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\atapi
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\iaStor